Bounding the Worst-class Error: A Boosting Approach: Experiments

+\textbf{Balanced artificial dataset}: The training class-wise errors, worst-class, and average test errors of the balanced artificial datasets are shown in Table~\ref{tb:toytable}.
+Here, the hyperparameter $\theta$ was set at $0.75$.
+For this balanced problem, we did not show the results of the methods for imbalanced cases.
+This table shows the following facts.
+First, among all methods, ours successfully achieved the smallest worst-class test error.
+Second, our boosting was able to bound the training worst-class error by $1-\theta=25\%$ for all five classes.
+Third, the other methods achieved larger test worst-class errors, whereas they have slightly better average errors than ours.
+This means that the other methods sacrifice some classes.

+The decision boundaries of CE and ours are shown in Fig.~\ref{fig:toy_balance_area}.
+We can see that the decision boundaries of CE seem to be overfitted.
+By contrast, the decision boundary of our boosting indicates that it avoided the bias of the class-wise error and overfitting.

+Fig.~\ref{fig:weight_curve} shows the changes in the class weights $\boldsymbol{w}_t=(w_{t,1},\ldots, w_{t,K})$ over the rounds.
+We can see that our algorithm gave the larger weight to the yellow class (i.e., the minority class).
+This result shows that our boosting effectively bound the worst-class error and verifies the theoretical results.

-\textbf{Imbalanced dataset}: Table~\ref{tb:toytable2} shows that the worst-class test errors of our boosting and the baselines.
-Our boosting achieved the smallest worst-class error except when $\min_{k \in [K]}n_k=10$.
-We can see that the worst-class error decreased with increasing training sample size of the smallest minority class (i.e., $\min_{k \in [K]}{n_k}$).
+\textbf{Imbalanced artificial dataset}: Table~\ref{tb:toytable2} shows the worst-class test errors of our boosting and the comparative methods for imbalanced cases.
+Here, the hyperparameter $\theta$ was set at $0.5$ since this dataset is more difficult than the balanced dataset (especially for the minority class).
+Our boosting achieved the smallest worst-class error except when $n_{\tilde{k}}=10$.
+We can observe that the worst-class error decreased with increasing training sample size of the smallest minority class (i.e., $\arg\min_{k \in [K]}n_k$).
 This result verifies Theorem~\ref{theo:generr_bound} and shows that our $\theta$-bounded approach is effective for imbalanced data with sufficiently large $\min_{k \in [K]}n_k$.

+The decision boundaries of our boosting and Boosting are shown in Figure~\ref{fig:all_class_area_imbalance}.
+We can see that our boosting improved the decision boundary with increasing $\min_{k \in [K]}{n_k}$ even though the imbalance ratio $\rho$ was fixed.
+Boosting overfitted to the training sample even when $\min_{k \in [K]}{n_k}=100$.
+This results support for Theorem~\ref{theo:generr_bound}.